nodejs/node-eps/002-es6-modules.md

 #### default exports

 ES6 modules only ever declare named exports.
-A default export just exports a property named `default`.
-All ES6 modules are wrapped in a `Promise` in anticipation of top level `await`.
+A default export just exports a property named `default`. `require` will not automatically wrap ES6 modules in a `Promise`.
+In the future if top level `await` becomes spec, you can use the `System.loader.import` function to wrap modules and wait on them (top level await can cause deadlock with circular dependencies, node should discourage its use).

 Given